 Coil count, gauge of wire, and number of turns are not unimportant figures, it is however best to understand that these numbers are a direct consequence following the design of the spring system.
 There is a reason that most inline nested coils have a spring density of around 800 coils in a queen size mattress.

 Of course, there are upper limits to the number of springs.
 Generally coil counts exceeding 1,500 to 2,000 in queen size would indicate the mattress has additional layers of springs, which are often categorized as micro springs.
-There are of course some exceptions.

 Utilizing micro springs is an excellent innovation in recent years.
 By replacing foam layers with micro springs, not only will the mattress last longer, it will be more supportive.
 Micro springs are a clever solution to increase luxurious comfort without sacrificing performance.